How to Use the Excel SUMIF with Blank Cells (3 Methods)

 Here,

-• “<>” is the criterion that checks for non-blank cells.
+• “<>”: Is the criterion that checks for non-blank cells.

-• C5:C14 is the sum range.
+• C5:C14: Is the sum range.

 Read More: How to Use SUMIF Function to Sum Not Blank Cells in Excel

-Excel Sum Blank Cells As Zero
+Excel Sums Blank Cells As Zero

 On occasion, instead of displaying the result of a sum as 0, it may be more practical to display the result as a blank cell in Excel.
 In this section, we will learn how to display zero sum results as blank cells in Excel.
-For illustration, suppose we have four columns, and in the bottom cells, their sums are calculated.
+For illustration, suppose we have four columns, and in the bottom cells, the sums are calculated.

 Data Set for Displaying Sum Zero as Blank Cells